csherman177/Challenge1/README.md

 # SEOSite
-## This is a project for an SEO Site.
+This project is an SEO Site.
-Test Test Test